thaiyenphung/2143-OOP-PhungThai/Assignments/H02/Encapsulation.md

     - Users can only view the balance, external code cannot modify `balance` directly.
     - Allows secure access to the balance without exposing it for unintended changes.

-### 3. Documentation
+## 3. Documentation
 **Why other developers must not directly manipulate the `balance`:
 - `balance` is made private so that it can only be accessed using methods within the class.
 - The only way to increase the balance is through the `deposit(double amount)` method, directly modifying the balance is not allowed
 - Balance decreases only when users withdraw the money using the `withdrawal(double amount)` and the amount of withdrawal cannot be greater than the current balance.

 ## Part C: Reflection & Short-Answer
-### 1. Pros and Cons
+## 1. Pros and Cons
 **Pros:**
 - **Data integrity and security:** prevents accidental or unauthorized modifications by ensuring all data changes go through controlled methods.
 - **Easier maintenance & debugging:** since data can only be modified through methods within the class, bugs and errors are easier to track and fix, which is good for code maintainability.

 **Cons:**
-- Increase code complexity: adding getter and setter methods makes the code larger and more complex compared to directly accessing variables.
+- **Increase code complexity**: adding getter and setter methods makes the code larger and more complex compared to directly accessing variables.

-### Encapsulation vs. Abstraction:
+## Encapsulation vs. Abstraction:
 - **Encapsulation** focuses on restricting access to data by bundling it with controlled methods within a class.
 It protects the internal data from outside use, preventing unauthorized modifications.
 - **Abstraction** hides unnecessary implementation details of a complex object from users, allowing a simpler interface for users to interact with an object without knowing its internal workings.